-The 'AIC26 has one mono audio input (MICIN) typically used for microphone recording, and an auxiliary input (AUX) that can be used as a second microphone or line input.
-The dual audio output drivers have programmable power level and can be configured to drive up to 325 mW into an $8-\Omega$ speaker, or to drive $16-\Omega$ stereo headphones at over 30-mW per channel, or to provide a stereo line-level output.
+The 'DAC26 has one mono audio input (MICIN) typically used for microphone recording, and an auxiliary input (AUX) that can be used as a second microphone or line input.
+The 'DAC26 has an analog pass through mode where by the input from the Mic and AUX input can be routed to any one of the analog output drivers.
+The dual audio output drivers have programmable power level and can be configured to drive up to 325 mW into an 8- $\Omega$ speaker, or to drive 16- $\Omega$ stereo headphones at over 30-mW per channel, or to provide a stereo line-level output.
 The power level of the output drivers is controlled using bit D12 in control register REG-05H/Page2.
-The 'AIC26 also has a virtual ground (VGND) output driver, which can optionally be used to connect the return terminal of headphones, to eliminate the ac-coupling capacitors needed at the headphone output.
+The 'DAC26 also has a virtual ground (VGND) output driver, which can optionally be used to connect the return terminal of headphones, to eliminate the ac-coupling capacitors needed at the headphone output.
 The VGND amplifier is controlled by bit D8 of REG-05H/Page2.
-A special circuit has also been included in the 'AIC26 to insert a short keyclick sound into the stereo audio output, even when the audio DAC is powered down.
+A special circuit has also been included in the 'DAC26 to insert a short keyclick sound into the stereo audio output, even when the audio DAC is powered down.
 The keyclick sound is used to provide feedback to the user when a particular button is pressed or item is selected.
 The specific sound of the keyclick can be adjusted by varying several register bits that control its frequency, duration, and amplitude.